diptikaushal/Breast-Cancer-Prediction/README.md

 ## Technology Used:
 * Python, Flask, HTML, CSS, Heroku

-You can find the deployed page at https://cancer-predict-dipti-101803601.herokuapp.com/
+You can find the deployed app at https://cancer-predict-dipti-101803601.herokuapp.com/

 ![](IO_Screenshots/1.JPG)